watt-bit/overclock/README.txt

 Presented by **Augur VC** <https://augurvc.com>

 > **EXPANDED ALPHA PREVIEW – READ ME FIRST**
-> This is pre-beta software.
+> This is early alpha / pre-beta software.
 Bugs, missing polish, and rapidly-changing UX are expected.
 Your feedback shapes the roadmap!

 ---